The evolution of Taps

 Butterfield sent word to his company’s bugler, a man named Oliver Wilcox Norton, to meet him directly at the officer’s tent.
 According to Norton, Butterfield showed him some notes he had scribbled in pencil on the back of an envelope and asked him to sound it off on his bugle.
 “I did this several times,” Norton later described, “playing the music as written.”
 Butterfield adjusted it by ear and Norton played it for him again.
 “After getting it to his satisfaction he directed me to sound that call thereafter in place of the regulation call.”

-Butterfield had modified the regulation call “Tattoo,” or at least the last 5 bars of it, into a 24-note call that was in the general’s own words, “smoother, more melodious and musical.”
+Butterfield had modified the regulation call known as “Tattoo,” or at least the last 5 bars of it, into a 24-note call that was in the general’s own words, “smoother, more melodious and musical.”

 “Tattoo,” later changed to “Scott’s Tattoo” for better distinction, refers to the former War of 1812 general Winfield Scott, who supposedly wrote the tune, although he likely only copied a centuries old medley.

 Butterfield who was injured and recovering from battle sought to change it – or at least alter it slightly.
 For some reason, Butterfield thought Scott’s version was too formal sounding.
-So he came up with another shorter version that’s now more widely known as “Taps.”
+So he came up with another shorter version that’s now more widely known as “Taps,” referring to a drum beat that often followed the call.

 “I think no general order was issued from Army headquarters authorizing the substitution of this for the regulation call,” Norton asserts, “but as each brigade commander exercised his own discretion in such minor matters, the call was gradually taken up through the Army of the Potomac.”